muhammadamir-github/odoo_module_description_regulations/readme.md

 ## Terminology
 1. **Section**, root/top level *bullet* list.

+## Notes

+1. Children of a Field List appear to be a **single value** when placed in the same line and that must always be remembered since it can cause confusion when looking at the source of the description.

 ## Rules

 1. Description, by odoo's requirment, must be written using  **reStructuredText**.